ProvableHQ/leo/documentation/cli/devnet.md

 where `<SNARKOS>` should be the path to an installed binary of snarkOS.

-If you don't have snarkOS installed, you can do so by passing the `--install` flag, which will install the binary at the path specified above.
+If snarkOS is not installed, pass `--install`.
+This option installs the binary at the specified path.

 <!-- markdown-link-check-disable -->